marcus-k/MemNNetSim/docs/index.md

 ![mnns-banner](assets/icons/mnns-banner-dark.svg#only-light)
 ![mnns-banner](assets/icons/mnns-banner-light.svg#only-dark)

 MemNNetSim: Memristive Nanowire Network Simulator.
-A proof-of-concept Python package for modelling and analyzing memristive random **n**ano**w**ire **n**etworks (NWNs).
-This package, developed by Marcus Kasdorf, was initiated from a summer research project in 2021 under the supervision of Dr. Claudia Gomes da Rocha at the  University of Calgary.
+A proof-of-concept Python package for modelling and analyzing memristive random nanowire networks (NWNs).
+This package, developed by Marcus Kasdorf, was initiated from a summer research project in 2021 and continued to be developed under the supervision of Dr. Claudia Gomes da Rocha at the University of Calgary.

 ## Navigation